YordanPG/syncipy_YG/README.md

 This is a Python script with the goal of periodically synchronizing two directories in one direction only: from the source directory to the destination (replica) directory.

-The main goal is have an exact replica of the source directory in the destination directory.
+The main goal is having an exact replica of the source directory in the destination directory.
 Additinaly, the script attempts to minimize delete and copy operations for already synced and unchanged files, i.e. if a file content from source matches a file in the replica folder, this would be handled in one of a few ways:
-* Nothing is done, if the destination file path, relative to the main destination directry, matches the source file path, relative to the main source directory;
+* No action required, if the destination file path, relative to the main destination directry, matches the source file path, relative to the main source directory;
 * If those paths are not matching, the file in the destination would be moved, so that it matches the relative path of the source file;
-Any naming conflicts related to that are resolved, if possible:
+* Any naming conflicts related to that are resolved, if possible:
-* Ideally, paths in destination, which are needed for source file/dir syncing are renamed;
+  * Ideally, paths in destination, which are needed for source file/dir syncing, but are taken by other files/dirs in destination, are renamed;
   * If this is not possible, the source file/directory is still synced, but the name in destination is changed (currently by appending a time stamp to that path)

 LIMITATIONS: